-The Washington Department of Fish and Wildlife (WDFW) is forming an advisory group that will provide feedback to WDFW regarding a potential habitat restoration project on the Island Unit of the Skagit Wildlife Area.
-Applications were due by Aug.
-19. Thanks to everyone that applied.
-Applicants will be contacted by WDFW, and an announcement will be made on by Sept.
-9, 2019 on the final advisory group roster.
+The Washington Department of Fish and Wildlife (WDFW) has formed an advisory group that will provide feedback to WDFW regarding a potential habitat restoration project on the Island Unit of the Skagit Wildlife Area.

 WDFW is considering a habitat restoration project on the Island Unit, and will assess several options that range from no restoration to restoring all 268 acres.
 WDFW will evaluate options based on state requirements and policies, as well as community values and input from the advisory group and the public.